Mine shell: Mine shell

+Tunnel being "mined" with explosives during the Battle of the Crater (American Civil War).

 The word 'mine' in the name "mine shell" can in the modern world seem confusing, as military use of the word is mainly associated with land mines and naval mines.
 However the word "mine" is very old and originally had the same meaning as "mining mines".
 As mines were used during siege warfare in past eras to collapse fortifications, and later blowing up fortifications (see tunnel warfare), the first proto-landmines developed received the name mine.
 These were basic explosives dug down into the ground like a mine.
 This eventually led to mine-ordnance being defined as "contained explosions", which is alluded to in the name mine shell as its original purpose was to penetrate into fortification walls and burst inside.

 However, as mine shells became obsolete against fortresses the definition changed with time from "shells damaging through a contained explosion" to "shells damaging through the shock wave created from the explosion of their payload, rather than the combination of fragmentation and pressure wave damage like traditional high-explosive shells, which have thicker shell walls and smaller explosive load".

-Spread and use

-The name 'mine shell' in English is a modern term directly translated from the German military term Minengeschoß ("mine shot").
-The historical equivalent English military term is High-Explosive, High-Capacity, abbreviated as HEHC, which has become uncommon or obsolete in modern times.
-The name mine shell is or has however been present in several different military nomenclatures around the world besides Germany and the United Kingdom; although in modern times only a few countries still use the term "mine shell" (or equivalent) and its umbrella terms in military nomenclature.

-International terms

-Examples of military nomenclatures around the world using the term mine shell or equivalent: